Virtual-box-KA/CyberSecureX-Qualifier-2-Writeups/Forenscis/Capture-1.md

 # Capture 1
+> The 3 little pigs are the best of friends.
+But 1 little pig suspects that 2 little pigs maybe scheming behind his back.
+The 2 little pigs know how to hide messages in network but (fortunately for you) not well enough.

 We have been given a pcap file, Let us just check if there is any flag directly written in it

 Let us use